rohanpatriot/data-ai/README.md

 ![Powered by Perplexity](https://img.shields.io/badge/Powered%20by%20Perplexity%20Sonar%20API-000000?style=for-the-badge&logo=perplexity&logoColor=088F8F)

 PerplexiGrid is an analytics tool that enables rapid dashboard creation by combining your datasources with live web search.
 Built as a Perplexity API wrapper, it transforms natural language queries into interactive visual dashboards in seconds.
-Think of it as the first, Data Visualization Platofmr and Analytics Tool built with Perplexity!
+Think of it as the first, Data Visualization Platform and Analytics Tool built with Perplexity!

 ## What's under the hood of PerplexiGrid?